georgistoeff/Bulgaria-entering-eurozone/README.md

 Eurozone Archive
 This repository contains the full archive of a 14-week independent public information campaign by Georgi Stoeff about Bulgaria’s accession to the euro area (Feb–May 2025).
 All texts may be freely shared or reused with attribution.

-20 original articles in Bulgarian (PDF)

-Introductory note (in Bulgarian)
+20 original articles in Bulgarian + Introductory note (PDF in Bulgarian)

 Thematic index (for search and navigation)